Skip to main content

 Understanding the path to earning U.S. citizenship can be overwhelming.
-But don't let the process intimidate you.
-Just like any other journey, it starts with a single step.
+But don’t let the process intimidate you.
 Each step will bring you closer to your goal—becoming a U.S. citizen.

 Remember that you are not alone in this journey.
-You can always seek help from an immigration attorney.
-Plus, there are numerous resources that you can find about immigration law that will help you better understand the process.
+You can always seek help from an immigration attorney in your area.
+Plus, FindLaw’s Immigration Law hub contains numerous guides and resources to help you better understand the process.

 Naturalization Basics